Jami Rogers-Anderson: Personal life

 Jami Rogers was born in Knoxville, Tennessee, graduating from Tyson Middle School in 1984 and West High School in 1988.
 She earned a Bachelor of Music degree from Boston University, graduating magna cum laude while studying under Phyllis Curtin.
 Rogers married tenor Kevin Anderson.
 Her favorite composer is Olivier Messiaen, as she prefers to sing the works of 20th-century composers.

 Critical reception

 Rogers-Anderson has been praised for a remarkably sweet singing voice and an impeccable coloratura line.
 She has performed extensively throughout the world, including in the United States, Canada, Europe and South America.
 Rogers-Anderson has performed numerous operas of Mozart, most notably as Queen of the Night in Mozart's The Magic Flute including productions with the New York City Opera, Santa Fe Opera and Opéra de Montréal.
 In Honolulu, she was commended for giving the best vocal performance in the production.
 In St. Petersburg, Florida Rogers-Anderson brought a thunderous reaction from the audience when she effortlessly hit F above high C. One critic described Rogers-Anderson as a charismatic soprano and an enchanting comic figure with an irresistible joie de vivre.

-However, The Wall Street Journal opera critic Heidi Waleson found Rogers-Anderson's mechanical, while others felt that she struggled on occasion.
+However, The Wall Street Journal opera critic Heidi Waleson found Rogers-Anderson mechanical, while others have felt that she struggled on occasion.